scottwernervt/ember-notifier/tests/dummy/app/docs/styles/template.md

 # Styles

-This addon supports customizing the notification style through SASS or using the `ember-notifier` as a block param to apply a framework's component classes.
+This addon supports customizing the notification style through SASS or using `ember-notifier` as a block param to apply a framework's component class.

 ## SASS